AdriKat2022/CSC4101-Collection/README.md

 ## Main specifications

 As a web application, this project should include a login system so users can have their own book of cards.
-A should be owned by a user, but several users can own a same card.
+A HearthstoneCardbook should be owned by a user, but several users can own a same card.
 We just suppose it exists in as much copies it needs to satisfy everyone.
-Then, they will be able to share a part of their book to create albums for the public, so everyone, included inregistered users, can view them.
+Then, they will be able to share a part of their book to create decks for the public, so everyone, included unregistered users, can view them.

 ## Collections used in the project